Gold rush | Tin scratching | Timber getters | Pearling | Beche-de-mer | Pastoral

 The invasion of the pastoral industry to Cape York for the Aboriginal people must have been the biggest shock to their lifestyle after the mining period.
 Stock driven from the south were brought to Cape York, large stations were established by early European pioneers on crown leases.
 Fencing went up and large tracts of land we blocked out to its former owners.

 The Pastoral industry was tough going for the early pioneers.
 Heavily debit burdened farmers established stations across Cape York under harsh conditions.
-Initially attracted by the governments reports of vast Plaines of grassland and an abundance of water there was little or no mention of the wet season, flooding rivers and Plaines, English live stock not being able to withstand the conditions and strong willed Aborigines in any of these reports.
+Initially attracted by the governments reports of vast plains of grassland and an abundance of water there was little or no mention of the wet season, flooding rivers and plains, English live stock not being able to withstand the conditions and strong-willed Aborigines in any of these reports.
 All resulting in a number of stations later being abandoned and the Native Police force being established.

 Today the cattle industry is a major economic industry for the region for both European and Aboriginal Australians.